 4. Once browned, remove chicken from skillet and drain on paper towel.
 Set aside.

 5. Add the onion, carrot, celery to the pan, stir in to deglaze the pan, pulling the brown bits up from the pan, this adds flavor.
 Saute’ for about 3-4 minutes until lightly browned and tender, but there is still a bit of crunch.

 6. Add minced garlic and fresh thyme and saute’ for 1 minute.

-7. Next add 1 additional tablespoon of ghee to skillet.
+7. Next add 1 additional tablespoon of butter to skillet.

-9. Turn heat to high to bring to a boil and season with salt, pepper, garlic powder, smoked paprika and pinch of cayenne pepper( optional) and whisk together.
+9. Season with salt, pepper, garlic powder, smoked paprika and pinch of cayenne pepper.